 Fellowship Title: Education Market Research Fellow

-ETP Description: Roxanne’s ETP demonstrates the leadership skills that many Fellows apply in their schools by creating and delivering a staff development to her school’s Leadership Team.
-The staff development workshop Roxanne will be implementing is on STEM/STEAM education and engages teachers in collaboratively writing an integrated lesson.
-To see Roxanne’s full lesson visit: STEAM in Your School.
+ETP Description: Roxanne’s ETP demonstrated the leadership skills that many teachers apply in their schools by creating and delivering a staff development to her school’s leadership team.
+The staff development workshop Roxanne implemented is on STEM/STEAM education and engages teachers in collaboratively writing an integrated lesson.
+To see Roxanne’s full lesson, visit: STEAM in Your School.